WWE News: AJ Styles Believes In A Flat Earth? Here’s What Really Went Down

 “Okay.
 Good.
 I’m not a Flat Earther.
 I’m just saying there’s (sic) some things about it that make sense.
 I don’t think you can handle it.
 That’s pretty much it,” Styles said.

-The Flat Earth movement is a legitimate conspiracy theory which states that NASA and world governments are in on a massive cover-up regarding the planet’s shape, atmosphere and numerous other factors.
+The Flat Earth movement is a legitimate conspiracy theory which states that NASA and world governments are in on a massive cover-up regarding the planet’s shape, atmosphere, and numerous other factors.
 According to the group, the Earth is indeed flat, and the images that have been taken by astronauts and satellites of the spherical Earth are nothing but doctored photos.

 The conspiracy theory further states that Antarctica is but an ice wall surrounding a disk-shaped planet, which is guarded by NASA employees to prevent would-be explorers from reaching and falling off the edge, according to a Live Science report.
-Flat Earthers also believe that the Sun, Moon and Stars are but spheres that move in circles around 3,000 miles above the Earth’s surface.
+Flat Earthers also believe that the Sun, Moon, and Stars are but spheres that move in circles around 3,000 miles above the Earth’s surface.
 Believers of the Flat Earth theory also believe that gravity is an illusion since the disk-shaped Earth is accelerating upward through dark energy.

 While the Flat Earth theory definitely sounds a bit too farfetched for people to take seriously, members of the Flat Earth Society actually believe in all its theories and tenets.
-Despite the mountain of scientific evidence such as photographic proof that the Earth is spherical, believers of the Flat Earth theory are sold on the idea that the world is simply being fooled by the scientific community, space agencies and world governments.
+Despite the mountain of scientific evidence such as photographic proof that the Earth is spherical, believers of the Flat Earth theory are sold on the idea that the world is simply being fooled by the scientific community, space agencies, and world governments.

 The Flat Earth movement has managed to win over a number of high-profile figures, such as Cleveland Point Guard Kyrie Irving, who mentioned the Flat Earth theory on a podcast and during the All-Star weekend.
 Unsurprisingly, the Point Guard’s remarks have managed to catch the attention of the athlete’s millions of fans, according to a Sports Illustrated report.
 During a practice for the Eastern Conference, Irving told reporters that his beliefs regarding the Flat Earth theory should not affect anyone else.